IRFM/thermavip/docs/gui.md

 11. Players displaying videos (class `VipVideoPlayer`) and signals (class `VipPlotPlayer`).
 	A player class always inherits `VipAbstractPlayer`. `VipVideoPlayer` displays an image (or spectrogram) using the *Plotting* library. `VipPlotPlayer` displays signals and histograms using the *Plotting* library.

+## Extend Thermavip interface

+The *Gui* library is mostly used to extend Thermavip interface using plugins.
+Check the [SimpleGuiPlugin](../src/Tests/Gui/SimpleGuiPlugin) example for more details on how to write a Thermavip plugin.
+The SimpleGuiPlugin does the following:

+-	Add the command line argument '--say-hi'.
+If detected, print 'Hi!' and exit.
+-	Register a function that customize all VipPlotPlayer instances by adding a button that displays a message box saying 'Hi!'
+-	Add a new tool widget that print 'Hi!' and a few information on the selected player.
+-	Register a new write device (RAWSignalWriter) that can save VipPointVector into a .rawsig file.
+-	Register a new read device (RAWSignalReader) that can read .rawsig files.
+-	At startup, create a new workspace containing 6 plot players displaying the same curves.